 Enrollment expected to grow; buildings either close to, or slightly above, capacity

 These documents will help inform the district’s future planning, including facilities improvements and discussions about school configuration.
-The studies are available at the links below.
-Dr. Seversky also prepared the following document that highlights significant points from the studies:

 The enrollment projection study details low-, mid- and high-range enrollment scenarios for each level over the next several years.
 Even in the most conservative estimates, enrollment would increase at each level, according to the study.